Is my critical illness cover any good?

 The most common reasons for replacing a critical illness policy are to save money, improve coverage or make changes to the amount or number of years remaining on the policy.
 Any decision to replace your critical illness insurance should be taken with careful consideration, however, and you may want to check with your insurance provider to see if your current policy can be altered without having to reapply.
 This will help you to retain the rates based on your age when you first applied which could be cheaper than what is available if you switch.

-You should only replace your critical illness insurance policy after weighing up all of the pros and cons and the best way to do this would be to speak to an independent critical illness insurance specialist* who can compare your existing critical illness insurance with every policy that is available on the market today.
+You should only replace your critical illness insurance policy after weighing up all of the pros and cons and the best way to do this would be to speak to an independent specialist critical illness adviser* who can compare your existing critical illness insurance with every policy that is available on the market today.
 They can also provide you with a report that states what parts of your cover will improve or get worse whilst scoring these based on your gender, smoker status and age.
 Wherever possible, you should ask for this report to understand the true value of replacing your critical illness insurance.
 Finally, if your health has changed since you last bought critical illness insurance, you need to consider whether this will affect a new application as you may be deemed to have a pre-existing condition.
 Never cancel an insurance policy until you have applied for and received the terms of a new one that you can start, leaving no gaps in your insurance.

 Replacing your critical illness insurance if you bought it before 2005